Philips: 1980s–2000s: Decline

-2010s
+In 2010, Philips introduced the Airfryer brand of convection oven at the IFA Berlin consumer electronics fair.
+Philips announced the sale of its Assembléon subsidiary which made pick-and-place machines for the electronics industry.

 Philips made several acquisitions during 2011, announcing on 5 January 2011 that it had acquired Optimum Lighting, a manufacturer of LED based luminaires.
 In January 2011, Philips agreed to acquire the assets of Preethi, a leading India-based kitchen appliances company.
 On 27 June 2011, Philips acquired Sectra Mamea AB, the mammography division of Sectra AB.

 Because net profit slumped 85 percent in Q3 2011, Philips announced a cut of 4,500 jobs to match part of an €800 million ($1.1 billion) cost-cutting scheme to boost profits and meet its financial target.
 In 2011, the company posted a loss of €1.3 billion, but earned a net profit in Q1 and Q2 2012, however the management wanted €1.1 billion cost-cutting which was an increase from €800 million and may cut another 2,200 jobs until end of 2014.

 In March 2012, Philips announced its intention to sell, or demerge its television manufacturing operations to TPV Technology.

+2011–: Focus on healthcare

-Following two decades in decline, Philips went through a major restructuring, shifting its focus from electronics to healthcare.
+After two decades in decline, Philips went through a major restructuring, shifting its focus from electronics to healthcare.
 Particularly from 2011 when a new CEO was appointed, Frans van Houten.
 The new health and medical strategy have helped Philips to thrive again in the 2010s.
 On 5 December 2012, the antitrust regulators of the European Union fined Philips and several other major companies for fixing prices of TV cathode-ray tubes in two cartels lasting nearly a decade.

 On 29 January 2013, it was announced that Philips had agreed to sell its audio and video operations to the Japan-based Funai Electric for €150 million, with the audio business planned to transfer to Funai in the latter half of 2013, and the video business in 2017.
 As part of the transaction, Funai was to pay a regular licensing fee to Philips for the use of the Philips brand.
-The purchase agreement was terminated by Philips in October because of breach of contract and the consumer electronics operations remain under Philips.
+The purchase agreement was terminated by Philips in October because of breach of contract and the consumer electronics operations remained under Philips.
 Philips said it would seek damages for breach of contract in the US$200-million sale.
 In April 2016, the International Court of Arbitration ruled in favour of Philips, awarding compensation of €135 million in the process.

 In April 2013, Philips announced a collaboration with Paradox Engineering for the realization and implementation of a "pilot project" on network-connected street-lighting management solutions.
 This project was endorsed by the San Francisco Public Utilities Commission (SFPUC).